Please find below our ‘at a glance’ safeguarding policy. The full version can be found by clicking the link at the bottom of the page.

 - “Information Sharing: Advice for Practitioners providing Safeguarding Services to Children, Young People, Parents and Carers”.
 (July 2018);

 - “The Prevent Duty Departmental, advice for Schools and child care providers (June 2015);

 - Furthermore, we will follow the procedures set out by the Derbyshire Safeguarding Children’s Board.

-Our Deputy Head, Ms. Ling, is the designated person for Child Protection, should you have any queries please do not hesitate to contact her.
+Our Deputy Head, Mrs Leighton, is the Designated Safeguarding Lead and designated person for Child Protection; should you have any queries, please do not hesitate to contact her.

 Catherine Pamplin is our Safeguarding Governor and is also fully trained in this area; she works with Mrs Leighton to check policy documents, practices and procedures linked to Safeguarding and Child Protection.

 Online safety awareness sessions for parents are offered in school.
 The details of these will be shared with parents.
 In the meantime, please see any member of staff if you have any queries.